This was our last day in Alaska. We left the campground at Fort

 Road surfaces varied from

-very good to very poor.
+very good to poor.
 That was today's biggest surprise.

 The pavement on the Richardson Hwy. was fine from Fairbanks to Delta Junction.